Mauricio Garcia: What we know about the Texas mall gunman who killed eight

 Seven people — including the suspect — were killed at the scene, Allen Fire Chief Jonathan Boyd said at a press conference on Saturday.

-Nine people were transported to hospital, where two more succumbed to their injuries.
+Nine people were transported to the hospital where one succumbed to their injuries.

-The injured included children as young as five, a Dallas area hospital told CNN.
+The injured included children as young as three, a Dallas area hospital told CNN.

 The victims